-- PHY 1111 INTRODUCTION TO ASTRONOMY LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 1113 Introduction to Astronomy, Lecture.
+- PHY 1111 INTRODUCTION TO ASTRONOMY LAB (A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 1113 Introduction to Astronomy, Lecture.
 Co-Requisite PHY 1113.
 One credit hour. - PHY 1113 INTRODUCTION TO ASTRONOMY A lecture course that includes surveys of the solar system, our galaxy and the universe.
-Three semester hours credit. - PHY 2241 PHYSICAL SCIENCE SURVEY I LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2243 Physical Science Survey I, Lecture.
+Three semester hours credit. - PHY 2241 PHYSICAL SCIENCE SURVEY I LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2243.
 One credit hour. - PHY 2243 PHYSICAL SCIENCE SURVEY I A lecture course that includes studies of measurements and units, electricity, mechanics, heat, sound, light, and astronomy.
-Three semester credit hours. - PHY 2251 PHYSICAL SCIENCE SURVEY II LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2253 Physical Science Survey II, Lecture.
+Three semester credit hours. - PHY 2244 Physical Science Survey I w/Lab A combined lecture and laboratory course that includes studies of measurements and units, electricity, mechanics, heat, sound, light, and astronomy.
+Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture class.
+Four semester hours credit. - PHY 2251 PHYSICAL SCIENCE SURVEY II LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2253.
 One credit hour. - PHY 2253 PHYSICAL SCIENCE SURVEY II A lecture course that includes studies of chemistry, geology, and meteorology.
-Three semester credit hours. - PHY 2411 GENERAL PHYSICS I LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2413 General Physics I, Lecture.
+Three semester credit hours. - PHY 2411 GENERAL PHYSICS I LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2413.
 One credit hour. - PHY 2413 GENERAL PHYSICS I A lecture course covering mechanics, heat, waves, and sound.
 This is a non-calculus based course primarily for pre-professional majors.
 Co-requisite: College Trigonometry (MAT 1323) or permission of instructor.
-Three semester credit hours. - PHY 2421 GENERAL PHYSICS II LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2423 General Physics II, Lecture.
+Three semester credit hours. - PHY 2414 General Physics I w/Lab A combined lecture and laboratory course covering mechanics, heat, waves, and sound.
+This is a non-calculus based course primarily for pre-professional majors.
+Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
+Four semester hours credit. - PHY 2421 GENERAL PHYSICS II LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2423.
 One credit hour. - PHY 2423 GENERAL PHYSICS II A lecture course covering electricity, magnetism, optics, and modern physics.
 This is a non-calculus based coursed primarily for pre-professional majors.
 Prerequisites: General Physics I (PHY 2413).
-Three semester credit hours. - PHY 2511 GENERAL PHYSICS I-A LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2513 General Physics I-A, Lecture.
+Three semester credit hours - PHY 2511 GENERAL PHYSICS I-A LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2513.
 One credit hour. - PHY 2513 GENERAL PHYSICS I-A A lecture course covering mechanics, heat, waves, and sound.
 This is a calculus based course primarily for students of engineering, science, or mathematics.
 Prerequisites: MAT 1623 or permission of instructor.
-Three semester credit hours. - PHY 2521 GENERAL PHYSICS II-A LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2523 General Physics II-A, Lecture.
-One credit hour.

-PHY 2523 - GENERAL PHYSICS II-A - A lecture course covering electricity, magnetism, optics, and modern physics.
-This is a calculus-based course primarily for students of engineering, science, and mathematics.
+Three semester credit hours. - PHY 2521 GENERAL PHYSICS II-A LAB A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2523.
+One credit hour. - PHY 2523 GENERAL PHYSICS II-A A lecture course covering electricity, magnetism, optics, and modern physics.
+This is a continuation of PHY 2513.
 Pre-requisite PHY 2513.
-Three semester credit hours.
+Three semester credit hours